UtaUtaUtau/nnsvs-db-converter/README.md

   --max-sp-length float, -S float
                         The maximum length for silences (pau) to turn into SP.
-SP is an arbitrary short pause from what I understand. (default: 0.5) --write-labels, -w    Write Audacity labels if you want to check segmentation labels. (default: False) --language-def path, -L path
+SP is an arbitrary short pause from what I understand. (default: 0.5) --language-def path, -L path
                         The path of the language definition .json file.
 If present, phoneme numbers will be added.
                         (default: None)
   --estimate-midi, -m   Whether to estimate MIDI or not.
 Only works if a language definition is added for note
                         splitting. (default: False)
-  --debug, -d           Show debug logs. (default: False)
+  --use_cents, -c       Add cent offsets for MIDI estimation. (default: False) --write-labels, -w    Write Audacity labels if you want to check segmentation labels. (default: False) --debug, -d           Show debug logs. (default: False)
 ```